-PED-233C.
+PEDS-233C.
 Allergy and Clinical Immunology.
 Clinical evaluation and practice in use of methods of diagnosis and treatment of allergic and immunologic disorders including the atopic diseases, immunologic deficiency states, and bone marrow transplantation.
 Scope: in-depth seminars, history, physical examination, skin testing, a variety of clinical immunologic tests, and Clinical Research Unit experience.
 Credit: 4 or 8.
 Enrollment: max 3.
 Buckley, Markert, Williams, Myers, and Roberts

-PED-234C.
+PEDS-234C.
 Clinical Genetics and Metabolism.
 The student becomes familiar with evaluation and management of various genetic disorders including malformation syndromes and biochemical disorders.
 History taking, pedigree construction and analysis, specialized aspects of the dysmorphological physical examination, diagnostic techniques, routine and specialized laboratory methods (cytogenetic, biochemical, molecular), and reference materials (texts and computer programs) are covered.
 Students participate in weekly teaching and clinical conferences and may take part in prenatal evaluations.
-May take with BCH-234B.
+May take with BIOCHEM-234B.
 Credit: 4.
 Enrollment: max 2.
 McDonald

-PED-241C.
+PEDS-241C.
 Pediatric Nephrology.
 The course is designed to provide experience in diagnosis, interpretations of laboratory tests, natural history, and treatment of acute and chronic disorders of the kidney in children.
 The student also is exposed to the management of fluid and electrolyte disorders in infants and children.
-Prerequisites: PTH-362B suggested; prior approval of Dr. Wigfall.
+Prerequisites: PATHOL-362B suggested; prior approval of Dr. Wigfall.
 Credit: 4.
 Enrollment: max 1.
 Foreman and Wigfall

-PED-243C.
+PEDS-243C.
 Adolescent Medicine.
-Students participate in a weekly seminar with emphasis on the behavioral and developmental aspects of adolescence, drug abuse, sports medicine, and the pregnant teenager.
-Patient interactions are arranged in the Youth Clinic at the Duke General Pediatric Clinic on Monday afternoon and/or the Sports Medicine Clinic on Thursday afternoon.
-Tutorial and supervisory time to discuss specific patients and pertinent literature are arranged.
+Students participate in a weekly seminar on Tuesday mornings with an emphasis on the behavioral and developmental aspects of adolescence, substance abuse, contraception, and eating disorders.
+Patient interactions are arranged at Duke Children's Primary Care on Monday afternoons and Wednesday mornings.
+Optional clinic time may be arranged at Wake Teen Medical Services in Raleigh on Wednesday afternoons, or at the Sports Medicine Clinic on Thursday afternoons.
+Tutorial and supervisory time to discuss specific patients and pertinent literature is arranged.
+A brief, informal presentation on the student's adolescent topic of choice is expected at the end of the clerkship.
 Credit: 2 Enrollment: max 2.
 Bravender

-PED-250C.
+PEDS-250C.
 Pediatric Intensive Care Unit.
 This advanced course is designed to allow students a four week experience as a subintern in the Pediatric Intensive Care Unit.
-Under supervision of faculty attendings and resident housestaff, the senior student assumes primary responsibility for the care of critically ill children admitted to the Medicine and Surgery services in the Pediatric Intensive Care Unit.
+Under supervision of faculty attendings and housestaff, the senior student assumes responsibility for the care of critically ill children admitted to the Medicine and Surgery services in the Pediatric Intensive Care Unit.
 Emphasis is placed on the development of the pathophysiologic approach to the diagnosis and therapy of a broad spectrum of pediatric illnesses as they present in acute care settings.
 Advanced concepts in pediatric critical care are emphasized.
-Students rotate night call with resident pediatric housestaff.
-Prerequisite: PED-205C.
+Students rotate night call with pediatric housestaff.
+Prerequisite: PEDS-205C.
 Credit: 5.
 Enrollment: max 2.
-Cheifetz, Meliones, Kern, Schulman, and Grayck
+Cheifetz, Meliones, Kern, Schulman, and Gravck